Adding a Cloudera Base on premises cluster as a Classic Cluster

 - Click CONNECT.

 The Cloudera Management Console acquires the configuration details from Cluster Connectivity Manager service.
-After Cloudera successfully connects to your new cluster (which should take no more than 5 minutes), it will highlight Step 2. - On the Classic Clusters page, click Files in the Step 2 pane.
+After Cloudera successfully connects to your new cluster (which is expected to take no more than 5 minutes), it will highlight the Step 2 pane. - On the Classic Clusters page, click Files in the Step 2 pane.

 -